DataDog/documentation/content/en/monitors/create/configuration.md

 Drop the group from the monitor status after `N` hours (can be set up to 72 hours).

 Similar to the Auto-resolve option, the group retention works when data is no longer being submitted.
 This option controls how long the group is kept in the monitor's status once data stops reporting.
 By default, a group is kept for 24h in the status before it's dropped.
-The start time of the group retention as well as the Auto-resolve option are **identical**, namely as soon as the first, empty evaluation occurs.
+The start time of the group retention as well as the Auto-resolve option are **identical**, namely as soon as the monitor query returns an empty result (no data).

 Typical use cases for defining a retention time are:
 - you would like to drop the group immediately/shortly after data stops reporting
 - you would like to keep the group in the status for as long as you usually take for troubleshooting

-**Note**: This option is only available for multi-alert monitors as simple-alert monitors do not have groups and only supported with the [`On missing data`][4] option mentioned above.
+**Note**: This option is only available for multi-alert monitors as simple-alert monitors do not have groups.

 #### New group delay